xFrah/ACSAI-obsidian/NOTES-MARKDOWN/Statistics/Mode.md

 ![](../z_images/Pasted%20image%2020230301143247.png)

 - Unimodality: A distribution with a single mound is called unimodal.
-- Bimodality: A distribution with two distinc mounds is called bimodal.
+- Bimodality: A distribution with two distinct mounds is called bimodal.

 ```ad-warning